 - Jennie Legan, aged 25, who settled in America, in 1907

-- Peter Legan, aged 39, who emigrated to the United States, in 1922
+- Peter Legan, aged 39, who immigrated to the United States, in 1922

 - Mark Jordan Legan, American television producer, writer, and radio personality

 - Primož Legan (b.
 1983), Slovenian motorcycle speedway rider

 Related Stories +

 The Legan Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: Glory is the reward of valour.